-We often think of ethics in terms of a binary — right or wrong.
+We often think of ethics in binary terms — right or wrong.
 But when it comes to ethical issues in medicine, that kind of dichotomy is unhelpful, says James Hynds, LLB, PhD, Senior Clinical Ethicist at the UCLA Health Ethics Center.

 "A better way of understanding ethics is to think of it in terms of values," Dr. Hynds says.
 In healthcare, he points out, "The values at play are of the highest order ... the value and meaning of life, of love, of ability and disability, of suffering and of watching suffering, and of dying and allowing to die."
 Medicine, he says, "is, by its very nature, a moral endeavor."

-To reflect the importance of medical ethics to the practice of medicine, formal ethics learning is integrated into all eight blocks of the Phase 1 curriculum during students' first and second years at the David Geffen School of Medicine at UCLA.
+To reflect the importance of medical ethics in the practice of medicine, formal ethics learning is integrated into all eight blocks of the DGSOM Phase 1 curriculum.
 Dr. Hynds, who has a law degree as well as a doctorate in bioethics, was instrumental in developing this comprehensive ethics curriculum that encourages informed dialogue and reflection on the nature and goals of medicine.

 Ethics is not about teaching rules to solve the moral dilemmas that occur every day in clinical practice, Dr. Hynds says.
 Rules can too easily become obsolete, especially with the rate of change in medicine.
 The dilemmas of medicine are best addressed by morally competent physicians "who have an intuitive grasp of what it means to be a physician and practice medicine authentically."